 Acid Reflux, also known as GERD, causes major discomfort and difficulty in eating meals and growing worse after sleeve surgery.

 Obesity is a major cause of Gastro-Esophageal Reflux Disease (GERD) and the problems associated with it.
 Weight loss, in general, through lifestyle modification & exercise, pharmacotherapy, or surgical treatment has been shown to significantly relieve GERD symptoms.
 Studies show that Laparoscopic Sleeve Gastrectomy (LSG) has been linked to an increased occurrence of GERD.

-The restriction in the stomach contributes to a reduction in the emptying of the stomach and increase in intragastric pressure.
+The restriction in the stomach contributes to a reduction in the emptying of the stomach and an increase in intragastric pressure.
 However, the reflux does not always worsen with gastric sleeve.
 For some people, the extra fat in the abdomen is creating the pressure that is causing the reflux or they have an undiagnosed or untreated hiatal hernia.
 In those people, reflux symptoms can improve with weight loss with sleeve gastrectomy and/or repair of a Hiatal hernia.

 In Laparoscopic Roux-n-Y Gastric Bypass (LRYGB), the pyloric valve stays in the separated stomach and has no role in regulating food.
 That is why LRYGB is the most practical bariatric procedure to cure GERD with an equal effect to that of Nissen fundoplication.

-Acid Reflux Meal Plan – Help Reduce & Treat Acid Reflux (GERD)
+Meal Planning Tips to Help Reduce and Treat Acid Reflux

 The following meal plan was devised by our nutritionist to help reduce and treat acid reflux symptoms after undergoing weight loss surgery.